Why Psalm 23 Is Not About You: Reading Psalm 23 In Its Context

 Coming Winter 2020!

-In Bethlehem’s Redeemer: Seeing Jesus in the Book of Ruth, Daniel creates a Bible study for small groups or individual study that emphasizes the Messianic and salvific content contained in Ruth.
+In Bethlehem’s Redeemer: Seeing Jesus in Ruth, Daniel creates a Bible study for small groups or individual study that emphasizes the Messianic and salvific content contained in Ruth.
 Within the introduction, Daniel offers a practical, theologically-minded hermeneutic for his readers to trace and emulate his method as he deploys it through the text of Ruth.

 Coming Fall 2020!